Worried about weight gain over the holidays? We've got some pro tips for staying healthy (without losing your mind) this holiday season.

 Transitioning to whole, plant-based foods can not only help you avoid weight gain over the holidays, it’ll also been shown to reduce cholesterol and blood pressure, prevent or even reverse heart disease and diabetes, reduce inflammation, limit medications, and boost energy (something you may need more of throughout the sometimes draining holiday season).

 Need help staying healthy this holiday season?
-Join our private Facebook group for plant-based beginners to get daily tips, tricks, live videos, and more to keep you feeling your best this season!
+Enlist a friend to embrace healthy habits with and/or join our private Facebook group for plant-based beginners to get daily tips, tricks, live videos, and more to keep you feeling your best this season!

 By Ali Brown